-Less Than Significant Impact.
+Less than Significant with Mitigation.
 The project will not conflict with any local policies or ordinances protecting biological resources, such as a tree preservation policy or ordinance because future construction or land disturbance is required to adhere to the County's Tree & Plant Protection Ordinance.
 The project proponent will be required to obtain a Tree & Plant Removal Permit prior to any land disturbance for the removal of any Native Desert Plant listed in Chapter 88.01.060(c).